Click HERE for the latest thoughts from our publisher.

-Please see my Guidelines for further information on how to submit to miller's pond.
-Poets who don't get an email either accepting or declining their submissions are the poets who didn't follow the guidelines.
+Please see the Guidelines for further information on how to submit to miller's pond.
+Poets who don't get an email either accepting or declining their submissions are the poets who didn't follow the guidelines!

 Our shelves are overflowing with past issues of miller's pond and we need to make room for future book projects!

 ON SALE NOW - ALL MILLER'S POND POETRY issues from 1998 through 2004